invertase/melos/packages/melos/README.md

     - Include only packages that depend on a specific package.
   - `--no-depends-on=<noDependantPackageName>`
     - Include only packages that _don't_ depend on a specific package.
+  - `--include-dependencies`
+    - Expands the filtered list of packages to include those packages' transitive dependencies (ignoring filters).
+  - `--include-dependents`
+      Expands the filtered list of packages to include those packages' transitive dependents (ignoring filters).
 - ♨️ Advanced support for IntelliJ IDEs with automatic creation of [run configurations for workspace defined scripts and more](https://melos.invertase.dev/~melos-latest/ide-support) on workspace bootstrap.